muratk3n/thirdwave/en/tweets/2020/week16b.md

 ---

-The emperor himself did not order the execution of Jesus, but Pontius Pilate, his governor did.
+"But Jesus was not killed by the emperor himself..!".
+Sure, but Pontius Pilate, his governor ordered his execution - so the system killed him.

 *2020-4-11 19:25:6*